h-dong/serina/README.md

 ### Only match year 1000 - 9999

 Currently the library only find matched YEAR between (1000 - 9999).
 This could be a limitation for some people, so we may need to come back and address this.
 Please raise an issue if this is an problem for you.

+### Multiple identical matches in the same string

+It was decided to always prioritize the first match in these situations e.g. "catch the 2:20pm bus at 2:20pm".
+This decision was made due to the primary function of the library being time and date conversion.
+By utilizing the first match, the resulting date object will always be consistent.
+Allowing for multiple matches would result in duplicate suggestions, potentially leading to a poor user experience.